Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 Smart airbag vests and jackets use accelerometers, gyroscopes, and other sensors to monitor rider position many times per second.

 Any abrupt change in speed or position will trigger the vest/jacket to inflate.
-This type of solution uses a huge amount of data and a complex algorithm to ensure inflation only occurs in an accident.
+This type of solution uses a vast amount of data and a complex algorithm to ensure inflation only occurs in an accident.

 Smart vests/jackets also offer protection when hit from behind, as they can sense this motion and don’t depend on a lanyard being pulled away from the bike.